mahtab-haider88/DevOps-Tips-and-Tricks/Github Images and Folders.md

  ### Adding Unformatted Text:

- Write your text inside ``` for text to be displayed as it is with different background color.
+ Write text or command within a sentence with single backticks " ` ".
+The text within the backticks will not be formatted.